 They’ll tell you that you’ll have to wait a full quarter or two before expecting results.
 Then, you’re forced to sit back and idly wait.

 This ass-backwards way of thinking is the exact opposite of the approach you want for your marketing.

-A discovery-first, or marketing audit-first, approach is just like it sounds: the idea of running an audit, or an assessment of your marketing efforts, before committing to help from a marketing team.
+A discovery-first, or marketing audit-first, approach is just like it sounds: the idea of running an audit, or assessing performance of marketing channels, before committing to help from a marketing team.

 What Exactly Does an Audit-First Approach Get Me?

 An audit-first approach involves an extensive deep-dive into your current marketing efforts, right away.

 It’s like a teacher grading your work, with feedback for improvements.
 You’re involved in the process and given the insights needed to make the improvements on your own, should you wish.
 The audit is an exchange of knowledge, not actual fixes.

 This matters a lot, because if an agency’s audit sucks, you know there’s a high likelihood their marketing help will suck.
 Meaning, you didn’t waste six months and a lot of money on a sucky “partnership.”